-We’ll explain the pros and cons of using a 1 percent commission Realtor to sell your home as well as the benefits of and considerations to getting a commission rebate on your purchase in New York.
+We’ll explain the pros and cons of using a 1% commission Realtor to sell your home as well as the benefits of and considerations to getting a commission rebate on your purchase in New York.

-Furthermore, an agent on salary will simply not be as motivated to chase down all of the leads that come in on your property.
-Again, they have no upside in doing so!
-So if you’re lucky and there’s a hot market, maybe it won’t matter too much.
-But if you have competing listings on the market or if the market is just a little slow, you’ll be at a distinct disadvantage versus other listings where the broker is motivated to sell the property.
+In other words, an agent on salary will simply not be as motivated to chase down all of the leads that come in on your property.
+Again, they have no monetary upside in doing so!

 The best way to maximize savings and still keep incentives aligned is to agree to waive the 1% listing fee if the agent finds a direct buyer, and instead let the 1% real estate broker keep the buyer’s agent fee.